raboley/the-heroes-journey/source/index.html.md

 ## General Repository Concepts

+@todo #48:15mins Clean up the embedme section to look good.

 # Script Examples in Documentation using Embedme

 Problem: I create documentation with code samples from scripts that become out of date as I update scripts but forget to update the overall documentation.